-To fix this issue, we developed the position-aware method, which results are reported in Table 2.
-With this methodology, which includes the knowledge of the UAVs position, the performance improves.
+Table 2.
+Results of the simulations with method split priority and position aware improves.
 The influence on the GCM with $\alpha{UAV} = 0$ is almost negligible, while for greater values the improvement is clearly visible in both metrics (experiments (10-18)).